mona0101/SL-streamlit-simpleApp/README.md

-# InsightiML: Data Analysis and Machine Learning Web Application 🤖
+# InsightiML: Data Analysis and Model Recommendation App 🤖

-**InsightiML** – an interactive web app built using **Streamlit** that empowers users with advanced machine learning capabilities for dataset analysis and insights.
-This app provides functionalities to upload, explore, clean, preprocess, and train machine learning models on datasets, all while leveraging the power of **PyCaret** for automated model selection and training.
+**InsightiML** is an interactive **Streamlit** application designed to analyze, clean, and preprocess datasets, and ultimately recommend the best machine learning model for the given dataset using **PyCaret**.

 ## Features

 ### 1. **Upload Data** 📂
-   - Users can upload datasets in `CSV`, `Excel`, or `JSON` formats.
+   - Upload datasets in `CSV`, `Excel`, or `JSON` formats.
-   - The app automatically reads the uploaded file and loads it for further processing.
+   - Automatically loads and displays the uploaded file for processing.

 ### 2. **Exploratory Data Analysis (EDA)** 🔍
-   - **Basic Stats**: View the dataset's shape (rows and columns) and column data types.
-   - **Summary Statistics**: Get summary statistics such as mean, standard deviation, and percentiles for numerical columns.
+   - Display dataset shape, column types, and summary statistics.
-   - **Missing Values**: Display missing values for each column.
+   - Identify missing values in the dataset.
-   - **Pairplot**: Visualize relationships between numeric variables using Seaborn’s pairplot.

-### 3. **Missing Value Handling** ❓
+### 3. **Handle Missing Values** ❓
-   - **Drop Missing Data**: Option to drop rows or columns with missing values.
+   - Drop rows or columns with missing values.
-   - **Replace Missing Data**: Fill missing numerical values with mean, median, or mode, and categorical values with mode or 'missing'.
+   - Replace missing values using mean, median, mode, or a custom value.

-### 4. **Data Preprocessing** 🔧
+### 4. **Preprocess Data** 🔧
-   - **Feature Selection**: Select relevant features for machine learning models.
-   - **Target Variable**: Select the target variable (Y) and features (X).
+   - Select relevant features and the target variable.
-   - **Encoding**: Perform categorical encoding using either One-Hot Encoding or Label Encoding.
+   - Encode categorical data (One-Hot or Label Encoding).

-### 5. **Machine Learning Model Training with PyCaret** 🤖
+### 5. **Model Recommendation** 🤖
-   - **Automatic Model Selection**: Using **PyCaret**, the app automatically analyzes the dataset and determines the appropriate machine learning model type (Classification or Regression) based on the target column's data type.
+   - Automatically determine whether the task is **Classification** or **Regression**.
+   - Train and compare models using **PyCaret**.
-   - **Model Training**: PyCaret compares various models and selects the best-performing one for the dataset, streamlining the process of finding the most effective model.
+   - Recommend the best-performing model for the dataset. https://github.com/user-attachments/assets/93cf5d2a-e390-4707-a7d3-33da87baee99

-https://github.com/user-attachments/assets/93cf5d2a-e390-4707-a7d3-33da87baee99